rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## New tasks, verify and synchronize data

-After [adding a task](/post/addconfigurations/), a double click on the new task will execute a simulated run or what is called a `dryrun`.
+After [adding a task](/post/addconfigurations/), a double click on the new task will execute a simulated run or what is called a `--dry-run`.
 Verify the output from rsync by opening the log, top left icon in sidebar of RsyncOSX, either ahead or after the simulated run.

 After adding a task you are ready to execute a [synchronize data task](/post/singletask/).

 For more experienced users of rsync, select the new task and press the `Command` button.
 Copy and paste the `Synchronize` string into a terminal view for verification of added task.
-The rsync command includes the `dryrun` parameter as default within this view.
+The rsync command includes the `--dry-run` parameter as default within this view.

-**Always** verify, by a `dryrun`,  the result of a **new** task before executing it.
+**Always** verify, by a `--dry-run`,  the result of a **new** task before executing it.